manassaloi/manassaloi.github.io/_posts/2022-01-04-counterpositioning-constraints-social-media.markdown

 3. [Does not tag people](https://manassaloi.com/2020/01/17/twitter-rules.html).
 People who tags others get banned.
 Willingly gives up on discovery of account.
 4. Reminds people to not tag him regularly.
 5. Avoids path dependence, by tweeting shit posts one day, [playbooks](https://manassaloi.com/2020/03/23/running-product-team.html) the next.
 Throws [red pills](https://manassaloi.com/2021/09/24/things-no-one-tell-you.html) the third day and on fourth day spews [random thoughts that has almost no TAM](https://manassaloi.com/2022/01/02/path-dependence-overshoot.html).
 6. Has never been part of any Twitter circlejerk.
+Rarely likes or comments on tweets of other accounts.
 7. Avoids putting labels, even though it is the fastest way to grow followers point.
 8. In a world where everyone is virtue signaling and gently patting themselves in the back, works hard, but also pats his back the hardest.
 9. Dunks on [NPC reply bois](https://manassaloi.com/2021/11/27/npc.html).